KexinNiu/ibex_cobra/README.md

 ---

 ## Usage
-### Basic Workflow
+### Basic metabolic model reconstruction
-Run the following command to process your input file:
+Run the following command to process your input file:\
+test input file can be found in the previous data.tar.gz

 ```bash
 python funcarve_main.py \